-Export spatial data collected by GoPro Max
+Export spatial data collected by gopro max/max2

 Connection and access

-It is recommended to prioritize using a high-speed card reader for data transfer to achieve better efficiency and stability.
+It is recommended to prioritize using a high-speed card reader for data transfer to achieve better transmission efficiency and stability.

 - Insert it into a card reader and connect it to the computer.